jyothigangula12/Board/README.md

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3000](http://localhost:3010) to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.
+### ` JSON Server`
+Runs the Json server.
+Use this command to install the server.\
+npm install Json-server

+Start the JSON server by executing the following command in the board directory.\
+json-server –watch db.json

 ### `npm test`